-Some signet rings, in particular, attest to the ambivalent position of these early kings: while Roman officials, like the administrator of Belgica II Childeric I, must have used their signet rings in the context of their imperial function, the inscriptions regularly identify their bearers as kings (rex).
+Some signet rings, in particular, attest to the ambivalent position of these early kings: while Roman officials, like the administrator of Belgica II, Childeric I, must have used their signet rings in the context of their imperial function, the inscriptions regularly identify their bearers as kings (rex).
 Thus, although these rings clearly emerged from a Roman imperial framework, and were obviously used in that very context, the title rex denotes a more independent sphere of authority.
-Scholars suggested that kings like Theoderic ruled their gens as kings and the Roman population as the representatives of their emperor.
-The fact that genuinely Roman signet rings relate to the men they depicted as kings, however, begs the question whether these roles were indeed conceived as separate.
-If we look at contemporary descriptions of imperial hierarchies, the king is placed in rank between the emperor and the remaining officials.
+Scholars have suggested that kings like Theoderic ruled their gens as kings and ruled the Roman population as representatives of their emperor.
+The fact that genuinely Roman signet rings refer to the men they depict as kings, however, begs the question whether these roles were indeed conceived as being separate.
+If we look at contemporary descriptions of imperial hierarchies, the king is ranked between the emperor and the remaining officials.
 The Decurio de gradibus, a list that only survived in a single manuscript and is likely to have been produced in Merovingian Gaul, at fols.
 157v to 158r (cols.
-2), is a case in point: it lists the decanus, centurio, tribunus, vicarius, comes, dux and patricius, with the rex heading one or more gentes and the emperor the entire world.
+2), is a case in point: it lists the decanus, centurio, tribunus, vicarius, comes, dux, and patricius, with the rex ruling one or more gentes and the emperor the entire world.
 A second relevant reference in the same source explains that the patricius ranks either below the king or (vel) the emperor.
-This might suggest that these rulers conceived their status of king and Roman official as two closely related functions, and that, for this reason they chose to represent their authority as the amalgamation of Roman and gentile rulership.
+This may suggest that these rulers conceived of their statuses of king and Roman official as two closely related functions, and that, for this reason, they chose to represent their authority as the amalgamation of Roman and gentile rulership.

 Although gentile rulers governed most western regions since the later fifth century, we should not forget that they ruled over a populace with a Roman majority.
-Despite the new elite and authorities, this local population continued to define early medieval societies, and we should not imagine the gentiles as foreigners forcing a new culture onto them.
-The new authorities were born into what had remained of the Roman world themselves, and there was nothing more natural for them than to adopt imperial means of representation to their own ends.
+Despite the new elites and authorities, this local population continued to define early medieval societies, and we should not imagine the gentiles as foreigners forcing on them a new culture.
+The new authorities, themselves, were born into what had remained of the Roman world, and there was nothing more natural for them than to adopt imperial means of representation toward their own ends.
 The results were largely Roman portraits that included new elements.
-The Lombards, who were less acquainted with the empire before they came to rule over northern Italy, differed in the sense that they first adopted the imperial coinage, as had been the case in most other regions, but eventually turned towards a more distinct style to represent their own gens.
-Altogether, however, labelling these royal portraits as the product of imitatio imperii does not seem appropriate, a presumption that is also implied when modern scholars refer to these rulers as the “successors” of the Roman emperors.
-Roman models were not adopted as an alien but useful means of representation, they were adapted as an expression of what these rulers considered part of their own tradition.
-Although these portraits differed in detail, they show a largely coherent approach that may altogether be related to a supra-regional regal culture of power that had emerged from inside the fading Roman world.
+The Lombards, who were less acquainted with the empire before they came to rule over northern Italy, differed in that they first adopted the imperial coinage, as had been the case in most other regions, but eventually turned towards a more distinct style by which to represent their own gens.
+Nonetheless, labeling these royal portraits as altogether the product of imitatio imperii, a presumption that is also implied when modern scholars refer to these rulers as the “successors” of the Roman emperors, does not seem appropriate.
+Roman models were not adopted as an alien-but-useful means of representation, they were adapted as an expression of what these rulers considered as part of their own tradition.
+Although these portraits differ in details, they show a largely coherent picture that may reflect a supra-regional regal culture of power that had emerged from inside the fading Roman world.